Bike box in the other Portland

 “Corking” (unsanctioned ride marshaling, blocking intersections) is common practice on many urban rides that do not make arrangements with authorities.
 Corking is an element of what I’d call “vernacular cycling.”
 It is illegal, but police come to look the other way and even cooperate when they realize that they can’t manage the situation.

 The lack of formal organization and legality has some serious disadvantages.
 A ride with corking is, from a legal point of view, an unauthorized parade.
 Riders can be held at fault in insurance claims in crashes that involve violations of traffic law, and ride leaders — if it can be determined who is responsible — can be held at fault and sued for promoting illegal behavior that leads to crashes.
-Insurance does not cover the organizers or riders, as it does on rides which are run by established sponsoring organizations which instruct riders to obey the law.
+Insurance does not cover the organizers or riders, as it does on rides which are run by established sponsoring organizations which carry insurance and instruct riders to obey the law.

 Attitudes on rides with corking range from who-cares, or in-your-face antagonistic (typical of Critical Mass rides) to party-like, often with blaring music system pulled on a trailer behind a bicycle, to friendly and convivial (as on the Jingle Ride held every December in Cambridge and Boston, where riders dress up in Santa Claus, reindeer, Cat in the Hat etc. costumes, engage with bystanders and stop at a few points along the route to sing schlock Christmas songs — Frosty the Snowman, Rudolph the Red-nosed Reindeer and the like).